Poland's incoming education minister tests positive for coronavirus | Health

 "We do not expect the situation to change drastically in the coming days.
 We will likely be observing results at the level of 2,000 cases and above ...," a health ministry spokesman said on Monday at a news conference.
 "Coronavirus doesn't pick, everyone goes through the same procedure," the spokesman added, commenting Czarnek's announcement.

 Czarnek, a vocal critic of the spread of "LGBT ideology", took part in an event last week during which Poland's Prime Minister Mateusz Morawiecki announced the government reshuffle, with many of the new ministers present.
-A government spokesman was not immediately available to comment on whether the prime minister and the other ministers present were planning to be tested.
+"Due to @CzarnekP's illness we are carrying out an epidemiological assessment.
+People who were in close contact with the infected person will take the required steps," Poland's government spokesman, Piotr Muller, said in a tweet.

-Government spokesman Piotr Muller on Monday said the number of wedding guests allowed in Poland's so-called green zones, where coronavirus cases are the lowest, could be reduced, but Health Minister Adam Niedzielski said in a newspaper interview that a nationwide lockdown was not being planned.
+He added that Prime Minister Mateusz Morawiecki asked Duda if it would be possible to move Monday's confirmation ceremony.
+Morawiecki has since cancelled a Monday appearance in the southern region of Silesia, Polish private broadcaster TVN reported.

 - READ MORE ON: